zxgangandy/goboot/README.md

 ## design
-- keep simple, easy to use
+- simple, easy to use
-- keep high performance（try to not use reflection）
+- high performance（try to not use reflection）
-- trace every http request and response from controller to service and to dao by trace id
+- trace every http request and response in controller, service and dao by trace id
-- support log files classified to default.log and error.log
+- log files classified to default.log and error.log
-- support log desensitization in global http request and response
+- log desensitization